OpenAPI / API Discoverability

 - Publish an OpenAPI 3.x specification at a standard path such as

-<link rel="openapi" href="/openapi.json">(or a GraphQL equivalent) in your homepage<head>to give agents a second discovery path. - Reference your spec by name in visible docs — even an inline
+<link rel="openapi" href="/openapi.json">(or a GraphQL equivalent) to your homepage<head>.
+That gives agents a second way in. - Name your spec in visible docs.
+Even an inline

-openapiorswagger.jsonmention is detected. - If you have no API yet, consider adding even a simple search endpoint with a spec — it activates this whole category for your site.
+openapiorswagger.jsonmention is detected. - No API yet?
+A single search endpoint with a spec is enough to activate this whole category for your site.

-- Re-scan after publishing to confirm the spec is discovered and the API group is active.
+- Re-scan after publishing to confirm the spec is found and the API group is active.

 Version History